mbcovid19updates/mbcovid19updates.github.io/README.md

 Manitoba is currently developing the process for a specialist physician to review and submit exemption requests to the vaccine implementation task force.
 More information, along with updated clinical guidance for health care professionals, will be available as soon as possible.

 The province is also developing a way to ensure individuals with a valid medical exemption are able to access the same benefits as those with an immunization card.
 This work is expected to be completed in the coming weeks.

-#### Wasn't Pfizer 21 days?

-Yes, it used to be 21 days for Pfizer, but in an effort to simplify / unify the waiting period, Manitoba now recommends 28 days for both Pfizer and Moderna.
-For what it's worth, with vaccines, a longer interval typically results in better or slightly better efficacy (rather than hurting it).

 ↑ <a href="#top" class="backtotop">Back to the top of the page</a>